Sweden's LKAB finds Europe's biggest deposit of rare earth metals | Headlines

 Rare earth elements are currently not mined in Europe, leaving the region depending on imports from elsewhere, while demand is expected to rise in coming years due to a ramp-up in electric vehicles and renewable energy.
 "Electrification, the EU's self-sufficiency and independence from Russia and China will begin in the mine," Minister for Energy, Business and Industry Ebba Busch said in the statement.

-Sweden currently holds the rotating presidency of the European Union.
+Sweden currently holds the rotating presidency of the European Union and is a country seen as a key part of the EU's strategy for self-sufficiency in key minerals.
 The European Commission considers rare earths to be among the most critical resources for the region.
 The vast majority of rare earths are currently mined in China.

 Still, the road to mining the deposit in Sweden is a long one.
 LKAB said it planned to submit an application for an exploitation concession in 2023 but added that it would be at least 10-15 years before it could potentially begin mining the deposit and shipping to market.